-10. Fair State Brewing Cooperative
+15. Fair State Brewing Cooperative

-This is why I love Fair State and their approach.
-You can hit some of the other Northeast breweries that I will touch on below just a few block down the street from Fair State.
+This is why I love Fair State and its approach.
+You can hit some of the other Northeast breweries I will touch below, just a few blocks from Fair State.

 “Drink like you own the place.”